-(Born: 1948 - Death: 2024)
+(Born: 1930 - Death: 2024)

-This book is dedicated to the loving memory of my dear and respected elder brother-in-law, the late Dr. Krishna Kumar Singh, whose presence has always been a source of strength and inspiration in our life.
-Though he is no longer with us, his wisdom, compassion, and unwavering support continue to guide us.

-His spirit lives on in the work of this book, which we present here, and with deep love and respect, I dedicate this endeavor to him.
+This book is dedicated to the loving memory of Late Smt.
+Man Bhawati Devi, my beloved mother-in-law, whose presence was a constant source of strength and inspiration in my life.
+Though she is no longer with us, her wisdom, compassion, and unwavering support continue to guide me in all that I do.
+Her spirit lives on in the work we present here, and with deep love and respect, I dedicate this endeavor to her. \\\\